 Responsibility for Selection

 Ultimately the Dean of

 Library Services is responsible for the guidance of collection

-University faculty and the library staff, as well as the University
+the University faculty and the librarians as well as the University

 administrators and students.
 Input concerning collection development by

 community members is also welcome.
 While input from faculty,

 administrators, students, and community members is sought and relied